 Myrcene is known for its relaxing, pain-relieving, and anti-inflammatory properties.
 Myrcene-dominant cannabis strains— like OG Kush, Granddaddy Purple, Blue Dream, and Grape Ape— have a calming effect that makes them a popular choice among cannabis users.

-Indica cultivars with high myrcene levels (around .05% or higher) often leave users feeling couch-locked— a common side effect of Indica strains.
+Indica cultivars with high myrcene levels (around .05% or higher) often leave users feeling couch-locked— a common “side effect” of Indica strains that also results in thoroughly refreshing deep sleep.

 Peppery and stress-relieving